Classes resume at Texas school after shooting that wounded 2 - NewsBreak

 Classes resume at Texas school after shooting that wounded 2

-ARLINGTON, Texas (AP) — Classes resumed Tuesday at a Texas high school for the first time since a classroom shooting last week that wounded a teacher and student.
-The shooting happened Oct.
-6 at Timberview High School in Arlington.
-According to police, 18-year-old Timothy George Simpkins opened fire in a classroom after a fight with another student.
-A teacher and student were shot and two others had unspecified injuries, police said.www.thederrick.com
+Classes resumed Tuesday at a Texas high school for the first time since a classroom shooting last week that wounded a teacher and student.

 Comments / 0